VAbrishamii/Bidify-Auction/README.md

 ## Improvment

-- Add more detailed error handling for user actions.
+- Replace Alert with Toast as a notification to better user experience.
-- Breaking down some larger components into smaller
+- Add some styles for user experience.

 ## I will appreciate to give me suggestion for more improvment.